 The other models we considered had a worse fit to human judgment than the models mentioned above.
 The naive probability model predicts that participants should have made the maximally-inclusive guess ("Red or Green or Blue or Yellow") every time, because that guess always has probability 1.
 Yet this was never the modal guess, except for the case where all colors are equally frequent.
-The simple threshold model is relatively effective at finding the modal guess for most urn profiles, but is unable to account for the variability in people's judgments, predicting that almost all participants will select the same guess for a given urn profile, see Figure A2 in the appendix.
+The simple threshold model is relatively distribution, and sampling γ and J as 1 + V, where V is exponentially distributed with rate 1/4.
+We do not use AIC to perform model comparison at the individual level because the small number of trials (13 discrete choices) per participant led to identifiability issues.
+Specifically, we performed a model recovery analysis where we simulated the judgments of virtual participants, and fit these simulated data with the compression and trade-off model.
+When simulating data under the assumption that the compression model is the correct generative process, we find that 64% of simulated participants are nonetheless better-fit by the trade-off model (as assessed by AIC).
+When generating simulated participants using the trade-off model as the generative process, only 5% of simulated participants are incorrectly better-fit by the compression model.
+This suggests that the trade-off model is more prone to over-fitting at the individual level. effective at finding the modal guess for most urn profiles, but is unable to account for the variability in people's judgments, predicting that almost all participants will select the same guess for a given urn profile, see Figure A2 in the appendix.
 In exploratory analyses, we find that the model has a relatively poor fit even when we allow its parameter values to vary from participant to participant, showing that the model cannot explain variability in the data by assuming that different participants have different thresholds.